netease-im/node-nim/README.md

 -   CMake
 -   CMake supported generator(Unix Makefiles, Ninja, Visual Studio, Xcode...)

-Now you are all set to build, run following command in the root directory of the project:
+Now you are all set to build, run following commands in the root directory of the project:

 ```cmake
 cmake -S . -B build